Seed Fund Grants

 Ludmer - MI4 Collaborative Seed Fund Grant

-MI4 and the Ludmer Centre are pleased to announce the results of the Ludmer-MI4 Collaborative Seed Fund Grant Competition!
+In February 2022, the Ludmer Centre and MI4 were pleased to announce the results of the Ludmer-MI4 Collaborative Seed Fund Grant Competition!
 This grant aimed at supporting a new health research project focusing on the role of infection, immunity and/or the microbiome in the development, prevention or treatment of mental health disorders.

 Maternal immune activation and circadian disruption as risk factors for mental disorders – using transcriptomics to identify individual differences in susceptibility